 But if the false alarm results in someone suffering great bodily injury or death, then the offense becomes a felony in California law.
 As such, the judge can sentence the defendant to up to 3 years of California State Prison.

-Note that if you trigger a fire alarm or make a false report of a fire, you could be charged under Penal Code 148.4 (false report of a fire).
+Note that if you trigger a fire alarm or make a false report of a fire, you could be charged with a separate offense under Penal Code 148.4 (false report of a fire).

 Contact Us for Help...